Vi anbefaler at du alltid bruker siste versjon av nettleseren din.

 Implementation

-PreVio employs a multidisciplinary mixed-method approach where quantitative data from two existing datasets are combined with a visual method for qualitative exploration of individual cases.
+PreVio employs a multidisciplinary mixed-methods approach where quantitative data from two existing datasets are combined with a visual method for qualitative exploration of individual cases.
 The data sources included in the project are:

 • a clinical dataset (sTOP, N ≈ 200 participants) comprising a range of psychological characteristics and individual risk and protective factors,